dnaneet/oscillator/README.md

 Note 08/08/2016:
 film_pitchfork.nb Has pitchfork bifurcation for all effects included.
 Currently working on trying to set up a dynamic module that shows pitchfork bifurcation and growth rates as the value of either mu or lambda are changed.

+Note 09/08/2016:
+bif_examples.nb: Included solved examples from Strogatz.
+Particularly useful are the examples that plot the potential well for different linear systems.
+This may be used for film evolution growth rate equation as well.